Deployment#

 make docker-local

-Next, we deploy two containers: web (the SkyPortal application) and db (the PostgreSQL server).
-The database is stored and persisted in a local docker volume called skyportal_dbdata (see docker volume ls).
+Next, we deploy two containers: web (the SkyPortal application, which image you just built) and db (the PostgreSQL server, from the official Docker image).
+The database is stored and persisted in a local docker volume called skyportal_dbdata (see docker volume ls), which location is specified in the docker-compose.yaml file, as well as the database name, user, and password, other volume mounts, and the port mapping.

 docker-compose up -d